 |Depositing and Withdrawing||How to Avoid Rogue Casinos|

 I’ve searched and searched to find the answer to this question.
-Some people say yes, others say no, and the only thing I could really get out of it all was the fact that it is only legal to gamble at places the Canadian Government allows you to.
+Some people say yes, others say no, and the only thing I could really get out of it all was the fact that it is only legal to gamble at places licensed by the Canadian Government.
 Technically this would make it illegal to gamble online in Canada, unless of course you’re playing at the Provincial casinos currently running online.

 There is also an old Canadian law that states that it is unlawful to be found in a “common betting house”, which could be used against someone who is gambling online, but nobody playing in Canada has ever been prosecuted.
 Even in the US, in the states with laws against it, it is very rare for an individual to be charged.
 In one of those rare cases, a person had to pay a $500 fine for a $100,000 online poker win.
 Authorities in the US have been targeting the banks and companies that process online gambling transactions for US players, rather than going after individuals.

 The attitude here in Canada is much more relaxed.
-It appears that the provinces are going with the flow and opening their own online gambling sites to compete rather than fight.
-The draw there being these casinos are licensed and regulated by the government.
+It appears that the provinces are going with the flow and opening their own online casinos to compete in the current market rather than fight.
 There was one company charged for running an online casino in Canada, back in 2001, but that’s the only case I could find that had anything to do with online gambling.

 One interesting fact that not many people may know, is that there are many online casinos that are already licensed and regulated in Canada by the Kahnawake Gaming Commission (Est. 1996) in Quebec.
 The Kahnawake Gaming Commission has been licensing and regulating online gaming since July 8, 1999 – longer than almost any other jurisdiction in the world.
 One of their rules for being licensed by them, is that the online casino must be located on Kahnawake land, on their secure servers.
 There have been questions about the legality of the Kahnawake Gaming Commission running in Canada, for quite a few years now, but no action has ever been taken.